yoni-birman/SPIREL/README.md

 ## Setup

-Then, in the root directory (where we see the file `setup.py`), you should run the following command, which installs our ASPIRE environment:
+Then, in the root directory (where we see the file `setup.py`), you should run the following command, which installs our SPIREL environment:

 ```sh
 pip install -e .